 - walk away and let it do it’s thing, check back in 8 hours to see how it’s going

 - once it hits the 2 cup mark on the Instant Pot inner pot you’ll want to keep a closer eye on it

 - let it continue to cook away, once it goes below the 2 cup mark it goes rather fast as the water evaporates out, I don’t have a definite time as it has varied from time to time, with each batch of syrup

-- it’s done when it’s a lovely amber color and you dip a spoon in the syrup, let it cool for a moment and turn it sideways, if it’s thicker it’s syrup and it’s done, if it’s runny and runs right off the spoon give it another couple minutes and try again–remember it won’t look really thick like maple syrup while it’s hot, you’re looking for “thicker that running off the spoon” consistency
+- it’s done when it’s a lovely amber color and you dip a spoon in the syrup, let it cool for a moment and turn it sideways, if it’s thicker it’s syrup and it’s done, if it’s runny and runs right off the spoon give it another couple minutes and try again–remember it won’t look really thick like maple syrup while it’s hot, you’re looking for “thicker than running off the spoon” consistency

-- when it’s done remove it from the heat and pour it in a clear jar
+- when it’s done remove it from the heat and pour it in a clean jar

 - if you discover that it’s STILL too runny after you pull if off the heat simply reheat it slowly over medium heat in a heavy saucepan until it thickens up

 - if you want or need to make syrup faster, say your trees are producing more than you can handle, you can turn it to saute once it’s cooked down to around 2 liters, it will get steamy in your kitchen so be sure to run an exhaust fan and also be sure to watch it closely, you may have to go through more than one saute cycle to get the syrup to the right consistency

 So there you go, How to Make Birch Syrup in your Instant Pot.
 Would you do me one BIG favor?
 Share this post, see right down at the bottom those buttons?
 You can share quickly and simply with them.
 Thanks!